iamwilhelm/use.gpu/packages/live/README.md

 ## Context Captures

-This is the reverse of a context provider: it collects values from children across a tree.
+This is the reverse of a context provider: it captures values from specific children across an entire sub-tree.

 #### Make a capture